LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 into the few lines!

-As a test after writing ``GetParagraphs``, the random responses in the lab project program should work as enter lines in the program.
+As a test after writing ``GetParagraphs``, the random responses in the lab project program should work as the user enters lines in the program.

 GetDictionary
 ~~~~~~~~~~~~~~~

-The last stub to complete in :file:`file_util.cs`` is GetDictionary.
+The last stub to complete in :file:`file_util.cs`` is ``GetDictionary``.
 Its
-stub is also modified to take a StreamReader as parameter.
-In the
+stub is also modified to take a ``StreamReader`` as parameter.
+In
-Main program this function is called to read from
+``Main`` this function is called to read from
 :file:`help_not_responses.txt`.
 Here are the first few lines:

 .. literalinclude:: ../examples/dict_lab_stub/help_not_responses.txt